sergio-lacerda/MSTest-Unit-Test-Automation-Examples/README.md

 This is also a console application to create tests using parameters with DataRow, besides introducing the implementation of test initialization method and the use of decimal places definition in the assert statements.

+### 03 MarketShare

+Another simple console application to calculate the market share of a company based on sales information.
+This example introduces the tests for Exceptions, in this case, DivisionByZeroException (when total market sales equals zero) and ArgumentException (for incoherent parameters).

 <br />

 ## Technologies